webdsl/webdsl-docs/docs/reference/ajax.md

 ```
 <event name> := <action call>
 ```
-<a href="http://w3schools.com/tags/ref_eventattributes.asp">W3schools.com</a> provides an overview of all available events.
+[W3schools.com](http://w3schools.com/tags/ref_eventattributes.asp) provides an overview of many available events.
+Note that `onmouseenter` and `onmouseleave` are also available, but not documented by W3Schools.

 Example:
 ```